6 Best Scope For 6.5 Grendel + Buyers Guide

 But if you’re looking to really, really reach out with your Grendel — make sure you get something with at least 100 MOA of total adjustment.

 Many scopes will list their total elevation values in MRAD instead of MOA or will sometimes list both.
-If you’re not hip to the difference, take a look at our articles on MOA and MRAD !
+If you’re not hip to the difference, take a look at our articles on MOA and MRAD!

 Zero Stops: Zero stops are always handy and I love them.
-A zero stop is just a mechanical way of getting your scope back to the zero after you dial up for a longer shot.
-Having a firm point to start off of is always really nice and makes switching targets or ranges easier.
+A zero stop is just a mechanical way of getting your scope back to zero after you dial up for a longer shot.
+Having a firm point to start off with is always really nice and makes switching targets or ranges easier.

 You Bought A Scope, Now What?